8 higher-welfare products and where to find them this holiday season

 Free range RSPCA Approved ham

-On arms with RSPCA Approved certification in WA, life on the range for these pigs means room to roam, forage and explore.
+On farms with RSPCA Approved certification in WA, life on the range for these pigs means room to roam, forage and explore.
 There are mud wallows for sows (mother pigs) to roll and lie around in; as well as access to secluded huts with quality bedding so pigs have a comfortable place to rest and build a warm nest for their piglets.
 Once piglets are weaned, they’re housed in large straw-filled shelters with other pigs of the same age, and with access to the outdoors.
 Pigs are never kept in cages or crates of any kind.

 Where to find: Coles